agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 state of a globally-maintained database, to system clients.
 Bad things happen when consistency is violated:

+- If two air traffic controllers were presented with conflicting information about the trajectory of aircraft, they could potentially issue dangerously incongruous instructions to pilots.

+- Messages between users that are delivered in the wrong order can lead to misunderstandings.

 - A bank client would be unhappy if deposits that appear in their account online are not reflected when they check their balance at an ATM, or if they seem to disappear after refreshing the webpage.

-- If two air traffic controllers were presented with conflicting or information about the trajectory of aircraft, they could potentially issue dangerously incorrect instructions to the pilots.

-- Resource-tracking systems are not useful if a resource that appears to be available cannot actually be used because the information is out of date.
-Alternatively, a resource that is actually available may not be used if clients think it is still unavailable.
+- Resource-tracking systems are not useful if a resource that appears to be available cannot be used because the information is out of date, or a resource that is actually available cannot be used because clients think it is still unavailable.

-In general, violating consistency means the abstraction of a single shared universe is broken.
-In extreme cases, this can invalidate clients' mental model of the system, make the system's behavior harder to predict, or cause safety requirements to be violated.
-Clearly, all other things being equal, one wants to have as much consistency as possible.

-When *strong* notions of consistency are enforced, clients are presented with the abstraction of a single shared world, i.e. as if they are all connected to a central computer rather than a complex system of independent computers.
-This abstraction shields clients and application developers from complexity and makes it simpler to reason about a system's behavior.
+Enforcing consistency means clients are presented with the abstraction of a shared world, as if they are all connected to a central computer rather than a complex system of loosely coupled independent computers.
+This abstraction shields users and developers from complexity and makes it simpler to reason about a system's behavior.
+Violating consistency means the abstraction of a shared universe is broken, which can invalidate clients' mental model of the system, make the system's behavior harder to predict, or cause safety requirements to be violated.

+Clearly, all other things being equal, one wants distributed systems to have as much consistency as possible.
 However, we shall see that strong notions of consistency are brittle in the sense that they generally cannot be achieved for the kinds of systems we consider in this document.
+In practical applications this implies that tradeoffs will have to be made *somewhere*, so it is necessary to understand where this happens and make choices informed both by general systems theory and the particulars of the real environment and use case.

 ## Message Passing